What this is about…

 Are you ready to do that?
 Be honest with yourself.

 Finally, just to be crystal clear – if you want to be a full-time mobile DJ and earn $75k, $100k, $500k or more a year, this isn’t how to get there.
 As I say, we have training for that already – it’s called Jason Jani’s Complete Wedding DJ and for the top 5% of pro wedding DJs, it’s awesome – but that’s not what these articles are about.

 On the other hand, earning good money from filling dancefloors as a successful “Side Hustle” mobile DJ, and having the time of your life doing so?
 Does that sound like fun?
-That’s exactly the path we can show you, and will be showing you this week.
+That’s exactly the path we can show you, and will be showing you throughout this series.